jfsax/jfsax/README.md

 - 🇧🇷 I'm a 25 years old Brazillian dev. <br/>
 - ✍️ I'm also an illustrator... sometimes! <br/>
 - 🤹‍♀️ I plan on learning to play the bass, mandarin or french and TypeScript. <br/>
-- 📺 Fighting games enthusiast and comedy shows connoseur.
+- 📺 Fighting games enthusiast and comedy shows connoisseur.

 <h3>⚡ Skills:</h3>
 <p>